rdemirov/reactnd-project-readable-starter/frontend/README.md

   |-- index.js - application reducers
  +-- utils
   |-- api.js - calls to the backend API for retrieving and management of categories,comments and posts
+  |-- helpers.js - Contains utility functions used in the application
  +-- components
   |-- App.js - Main application component.Renders the header,categories and posts components
   |-- Categories.js - Display of the posts' categories.Calls the action for filtering of posts by category